Privacy Engineering: What is Privacy Engineering? Why is it important?

 The above functions aid an organization in managing privacy risk by understanding and managing data processing, enabling risk management decisions, and improving by learning from previous activities.
 They are also used to manage privacy risks arising from data processing and to manage privacy risks associated with privacy breaches.

 A Profile represents the organization’s current privacy activities which help to manage privacy risks.
 Profiles can be used to identify opportunities for improving privacy within an organization by self-assessment and communication.
 When developing a Profile, an organization may select the Privacy Framework’s Functions, Categories, and Subcategories according to its specific needs.
 Profiles can be used to describe the current state or the desired target state of specific privacy activities.
-Profiles forms the basis of an organization’s plan for reducing privacy risk in a cost-effective, prioritized manner.
+Profiles form the basis of an organization’s plan for reducing privacy risk in a cost-effective, prioritized manner.
 Profiles also can aid in communicating risk within and between organizations by helping organizations understand and compare the current or desired state of privacy outcomes.